jfhector/life-in-the-uk-test-study-notes/history/0-1066-Early_Britain.md

 ## The importance of the Norman invasion in 1066

 * 1066 William Duke of Normandy, became king of England
-  * Battle of Agincourt.
+  * Battle of Hastings.
 Bayeux Tapestry
   * Norman French
   * Wales and Scotland unconquered